 In particular, the AQI produced by the American government is widely used on commercial apps and websites.
-It is based on poorer air quality standards and its advice kicks in at higher levels of pollution.
-Many of the commercial apps are also designed to encourage people to buy their own monitors or air filters, rather than providing clear advice.
+These apps and websites are often more readily available and more user friendly than Australian state government websites, and give information on air quality in Australia, but using poorer American standards and with advice kicking in at higher levels of pollution.
+Many of the commercial apps are also designed to encourage people to buy their own monitors or air filters, rather than providing clear health advice.
 For example, the widely use 'AirVisual' app defaults to satellite observations even when the user is very close to a government air quality monitoring station, and then encourages the user to buy their own monitor to get more accurate information on local air quality.